 Aniket Upadhyay, CAT Topper from IIM Shillong, mentions, "I feel QA is totally about how much time and practice you can put in.
 After understanding the basic formulae, I used to only practice questions from study material and appear for mocks."

 To prepare for Quant section of CAT books are the best source to learn the concepts and enhance your knowledge on a topic.
 Subhrajyoti Saha, CAT 2016 Topper and IIM Shillong student prepared from books and practised from the practice papers available in the books.
 He says, “I practised a lot of questions from the book and also from online resources.
 I referred to Arun Sharma books on Quantitative Aptitude and study materials from my coaching institute.”

-Besides learning the concepts for Quant, it is equally important that you do not leave any topic uncovered.
+A clear cut time table holds the key to crack CAT.
+When one is wondering as to how to "How to Prepare for CAT Quantitative Ability (QA)," then in such a scenario a realistic time table is very important.
+Candidates, after going through the syllabus and exam pattern, should assess how much time they will need to prepare for each topic and ensure that one does not leave any topic uncovered.
 One of the important strategies to cover each topic is to make a Day-wise preparation plan and schedule some number of days to prepare for that topic.
 Allot the following number of days to the below given quant topics,

 Number System: Five days

 Mock Test for CAT 2019 is part of the strategy of "How to prepare for CAT Quantitative Ability" and is an essential part of preparation as it helps the candidates to familiarise themselves with the type of questions that are asked.
 After taking a mock test, a candidate can evaluate his performance and check in which areas he or she requires to work hard.
 The same applies for CAT 2019, where mock test plays a vital role to determine the level of preparation for the actual test.